TDG-Platform/docs/Advanced_Image_Preprocessor.md

   * `bands` must be set to either `PAN+MS` or `Auto`.
  * `enable_tiling` can only be `true` when `ortho_tiling_scheme` is set.
  * `ortho_epsg` can be set to `UTM` which automatically determines the correct EPSG code for the UTM zone at the center of the input data.
+ * 'ortho_dem_specifier' Custom DEM data must be pre-processed to fit the DG Tiling scheme using gdal_tiler; and uploaded to the customer's S3 bucket.
+You must specify the full path to the Custome DEM.
+No option needs to be executed to run in default mode (SRTM90).
  * When set, `ortho_tiling_scheme` overrides `ortho_epsg` and `ortho_pixel_size`.
  * `ortho_dem_specifier` currently doesn't include any DEMs that cover the globe north of +60 degrees latitude.
 Additional non-standard DEMs may be available upon request.
  * When `dra_mode` is set to `BaseLayerMatch`, a geographic projection must be used.
 Either `ortho_epsg` must be set to `EPSG:4326`, or `ortho_tiling_scheme` must be set to use DGHalfMeter at some zoom level.